muru/home/.vim/README.md

 # My vimrc

-This repository contains my `.vimrc` and and `.vim` folder.
-The `.vimrc` file is inside the folder and I usually keep a hard link outside.
+This repository contains my `.vim` folder.
+The `vimrc` file is inside the folder.

 Of note: